Microbes: The Very Stuff of Life

 Essential for Health

 Our bodies are host to a vast microbial ecosystem — living in symbiosis with us.
 These microbes include bacteria, fungi, viruses, and other species, all of which have co-evolved with the human host.
 Although some are pathogens and can threaten our health, microbes are also essential for health.
-For example, they produce some vitamins that we cannot make on our own, break down our food to extract nutrients, control our metabolism, regulate our appetite, help our immune systems recognize dangerous pathogens, produce anti-inflammatory compounds that fight off other disease-causing microbes, and they generate a number of neurotransmitters that are essential for a healthy brain and nervous system.
+For example, they produce some vitamins that we cannot make on our own, break down our food to extract nutrients, control our metabolism, regulate our appetite, help our immune systems recognize dangerous pathogens, produce anti-inflammatory compounds that fight off other disease-causing microbes, and they generate a number of neurotransmitters that impact our mood and are essential for a healthy brain and nervous system.

 Changing the Course of Illness